GradientDevelopment/Gradient/README.md

 - `OrderSizeLimitsUpdated`: When order size limits are updated
 - `MaxTTLUpdated`: When maximum TTL is updated
 - `MMFeeDistributionPercentageUpdated`: When the MM fee share is updated.
+- `MaxPriceDeviationUpdated`: When the maximum price deviation is updated.

 ## Dependencies